 Urban Montessori will utilize multiple criteria in determining whether to reclassify a pupil as proficient in English, including but not limited to all of the following:

-Meeting the reclassification threshold on the CELDT.
+Meeting the reclassification threshold on the ELPAC.

 Demonstrating achievement in ELA on multiple assessments: at least Standard Nearly Met on state testing and at least 40th percentile on NWEA school benchmark assessment.